Knewton/Zoidberg/EXAMPLE.md

     WRB    	JJ     	NNS    	VBZ    	NNP    	VB     	.

 ## Problem inference
-I think this problem is about Lucy and Ethelle having dolls and asks a single question.
+I think this problem is about Lucy and Ethelle grouping dolls and asks a single question.

 ## Parsed problem
     Lucy              	has               	8                 	dolls             	.